Dau1makan/Mirror/README.md

+# Mirror

-# MirrorThis is a reupload of an old mod that was hosted on the now-defunct Bioware Social Network.
+This is a reupload of an old mod that was hosted on the now-defunct Bioware Social Network.

 Didn't see it hosted anywhere else and luckily I still had it in an old backup drive, figured it would be helpful to make it available again.
 Sadly, I don't know who the mod author is so I can't give him proper credit.
 Let me know if you know who it is.